Knowledge

 Guarding the Integrity of the Conditional Cash Transfer Program (CCT) for the Philippines (i-Pantawid) aims to develop a model for civil society—government partnership for transparent and accountable implementation of the Patanwid Pamiliyang Pilipino Program.

 Transparency is necessary, but not sufficient, to protect citizens and business from the consequences of corruption.
 Open data must be put to use by an informed and organized civil society and citizenry to expose corruption and create lasting change.
-Partnership for Transparency, supported by the European Bank for Reconstruction and Development, has partnered with the …
+Partnership for Transparency, supported by the EBRD, has partnered with the Kiev School of Economics to train Ukrainian civil society organizations how to turn information into power and hold the Ukrainian government accountable.

 Citizen Voices Key to Sustainable Healthcare Reform